 Regulatory Guidance | NEC, NFPA 70E | NFPA 70, NFPA 75, UL 2196 |

-The most effective risk management strategies with regard to AEC projects merge both approaches within an integrated engineering and safety framework.
+The most effective risk management strategies for AEC projects blend both approaches within an integrated engineering and safety framework.

-Electrical CAD Drafting’s Role in Prevention and Protection
+Electrical CAD Drafting’s Role in Prevention & Protection

-One thing is for sure: precise and thorough electrical drafting can be of great help, enabling early-stage risk eradication through the visualization of potential issues.
+Precise electrical CAD drafting facilitates early-stage risk identification, enabling early-stage risk eradication through the visualization of potential issues.
 Error-free electrical CAD drawings can deliver clarity in the provisions of:

 - Routing and containment systems.